MobilityDB/mest/megist/README.md

 complex and composite data types.

 The extension on its own only adds a Multi-Entry R-Tree for the PostgreSQL *path* type.\
-For more advanced uses of the ME-GiST index, see the example use-cases below.
+For more advanced uses of the Multi-Entry GiST index, see the example use-cases below.

 Dependencies
 ------------